Azamara Cruises

 Ship Category: Small Ships under 1,500 Passengers

-Capacity: 700 Passengers
+Capacity: 750 Passengers

 Ships: 4

-Customers: Premium Line Customers, Adults, Retirees
+Customers: Premium Cruise Customers, Adults, Retirees

 Description and Background

-Azamara initially acquired two ships with a capacity of approximately 700 passengers each from the bankrupt Renaissance Cruise line.
-It named them the Azamara Quest and Azamara Journey and set out to sail the world.
-A third so-called R class vessel was acquired in 2017 and joined the fleet as the Azamara Pursuit.
-After upgrading the design and interior of all three vessels recently, Azamara has worked to develop a reputation as the "Destination Immersion" cruise line.
-During 2020, Royal Carribean acquired the Silversea luxury cruise line and then sold off Azamara to Sycamore Partners, a private equity firm.
+After upgrading the design and interior of all three vessels, Azamara worked to enhance its reputation as the "Destination Immersion" cruise line.
+Royal Caribbean subsequently acquired the Silversea luxury cruise line and sold Azamara to Sycamore Partners, a private equity firm.
 The new owners added a fourth R class vessel named Azamara Onward to the fleet for 2022.
+Today, Azamara offers extensive itineraries throughout the world on its four ships and competes with Oceania, Viking Ocean, and the relaunched Crystal cruise line for premium customers.

 Notable Features of Azamara Ships